closek/Palau-eDNA-Project/README.md

 ## Description

+This repository has two purposes:

+1) Template for eDNA analysis and visualization
-Repository for Analysis template and current analysis versions
+2) House current analysis versions

-- Motivation - To standardize and document data analysis of ongoing eDNA monitoring
-- Why - Reduce capacity required to analyize data and make workflow reproducible over monitoring efforts
-- What problem does it solve - loss of knowledge and proceedure as monitoring project grows and ages
+The motivation is to standardize and document data analysis of ongoing eDNA monitoring in Palau.
+The aim is to reduce capacity required to analyize data and make workflow reproducible over monitoring efforts.
+We aim to prevent the loss of knowledge and proceedure as monitoring project grows and ages.
-- What did you learn - Documentation is key, thinking about ways to make the code useable across different computer set ups

 ## Table of Contents